Rensvandeschoot/Tutorials/R/Wambs-R-using-brms.md

 [/expand]

   <p>&nbsp;</p>

 ### 8. Is there a notable effect of the prior when compared with non-informative priors?

-The default Blavaan priors are non-informative, so we can run the analysis without any specified priors and compare them to the model we have run thus far, using the relative bias, to see if there is a large influence of the priors.
+The default brms priors are non-informative, so we can run the analysis without any specified priors and compare them to the model we have run thus far, using the relative bias, to see if there is a large influence of the priors.

 _**Question**: What is your conclusion about the influence of the priors on the posterior results?_